-Policy EN10 - Energy Generation from Renewable Sources
+Policy EN10 - Energy Generation from Renewable and Low Carbon Sources

-Renewable energy proposals appropriate for Melton, including biomass power generation, combined heat and power (CHP), hydro, wind, solar and micro generation systems, will be supported and considered in the context of sustainable development and climate change.
+Renewable and low carbon energy proposals appropriate for Melton, including biomass power generation, combined heat and power (CHP), hydro, wind, solar and micro generation systems, will be supported and considered in the context of sustainable development and climate change.

-Proposals for renewable energy technology, associated infrastructure and integration of renewable technology on existing or proposed structures will be assessed both individually and cumulatively on their merits taking account of the following factors;
+Proposals for renewable and low carbon energy technology, associated infrastructure and integration of renewable and low carbon technology on existing or proposed structures will be assessed both individually and cumulatively on their merits taking account of the following factors;

+- 1. Siting, so as to gain maximum effect from wind/solar/water sources;

+- 2. The surrounding landscape, townscape and heritage assets;

+- 3. Residential and visual amenity;

+- 4. Noise impacts;

+- 5. Odour impacts;

+6. Designated nature conservation, geo-diversity or biodiversity considerations, including potential impact on ancient woodland and veteran trees;

+7. Ecology;

-- 1. Siting, so as to gain maximum effect from wind/solar/water sources: - 2.
-The surrounding landscape, townscape and heritage assets; - 3.
-Residential and visual amenity; - 4.
-Noise impacts: - 5.
-Odour impacts; - 6.
-Designated nature conservation, geo-diversity or biodiversity considerations, including potential impact on ancient woodland and veteran trees; - 7.
-Ecology; - 8.
-Aircraft movements and associated activities, including effects on radar, communications and navigational systems; - 9.
-Electromagnetic transmissions; - 10.
-High quality agricultural land: - 11.
-Access for construction, maintenance and de-commissioning; - 12.
-Not creating demand for bio-energy fuels known to result in net carbon emissions through production methods, transport requirements and/or loss of carbon sinks; - 13.
-General safety in terms of highways, power lines, icing, visual distraction; and
+8. Aircraft movements and associated activities, including effects on radar, communications and navigational systems;

+- 9. Electromagnetic transmissions; - 10.
+High quality agricultural land;

+11. Access for construction, maintenance and de-commissioning;

+12. Not creating demand for bio-energy fuels known to result in net carbon emissions through production methods, transport requirements and/or loss of carbon sinks;

+13. General safety in terms of highways, power lines, icing, visual distraction; and

-- 14. Transport movements for importation of biomass fuel.
-In the case of proposals for wind energy development involving one or more wind turbines, planning permission will only be granted if: - 15.
-A bond is in place to cover de-commissioning; and - 16.
-The development site is in an area identified as being suitable for wind turbine development in a Neighbourhood Plan; or - 17.
-The development site is in an area identified as being of low or low-moderate sensitivity to wind turbine development in the Melton and Rushcliffe Landscape Sensitivity Study 2014.
-These areas and acceptable turbine requirements are set out in the following below; and 18.
-Following consultation, it can be demonstrated that the planning impacts identified by affected local communities have been fully addressed and therefore the proposal has their backing.
+14. Transport movements for importation of biomass fuel.

+In the case of proposals for wind energy development involving one or more wind turbines, planning permission will only be granted if:

+15. A bond is in place to cover de-commissioning; and

+16. The development site is in an area identified as being suitable for wind turbine development in a Neighbourhood Plan; or

+17. The development site is in an area identified as being of low or lowmoderate sensitivity to wind turbine development in the Melton and Rushcliffe Landscape Sensitivity Study 2014.
+These areas and acceptable turbine requirements are set out in the following table below.
+The landscape character units are indicated on the Policies Map; and

+18. Following consultation, it can be demonstrated that the planning impacts identified by affected local communities have been fully addressed and therefore the proposal has their backing.

 In developing proposals for new thermal generating stations, developers should consider the opportunities for CHP and district heating from the very earliest point and it should be adopted as a criterion when considering locations for a project.
-Renewable energy proposals which will directly benefit a local community in the medium and long term and/or are targeted at residents experiencing fuel poverty will be particularly supported.
+Renewable and low carbon energy proposals which will directly benefit a local community in the medium and long term and/or are targeted at residents experiencing fuel poverty will be particularly supported.